Set up Apple TV

 Connect one end of an HDMI cable to the HDMI port on your Apple TV, then connect the other end to the HDMI port on your TV.

-Connect one end of the power cord to the power port on your Apple TV and the other end to a power outlet.
+Connect one end of the power lead to the power port on your Apple TV and the other end to a power point.

 Turn on your TV, then select the HDMI input that’s connected to your Apple TV.